 We are deeply committed to reforming our nation's campaign finance system to ensure the public's right to know, combat corruption and undue influence, enable candidates to compete more equitably for public office and allow maximum citizen participation in the political process.

 Ranked Choice Voting

 Maine uses ranked choice voting for both the primary and general elections for our federal delegation and for President of the U.S., but ranked choice voting is only used in the primary elections for state races.
-Local elections do not use ranked choice voting except in Portland.
+Local elections do not use ranked choice voting except in Portland and Westbrook.

 Redistricting in the United States is the process of drawing electoral district boundaries.
 Maine has an advisory commission help draw congressional and legislative boundaries.
 The advisory commission can create maps for the legislature to approve, though the legislature is not bound to only those maps drawn by the commission.